 Customers have mixed experiences with Missouri Farm Bureau claims.
 Some get quick payouts and helpful adjusters who make the process easy.
 Others wait longer than expected and struggle to reach their adjuster when claims volume is high.

-Customer reviews represent individual experiences and may not reflect the full range of services, quality or outcomes that all customers may experience.
+Customer reviews represent individual experiences and don't reflect the full range of services, quality or outcomes that all customers may experience.
 These reviews should be considered alongside other factors when evaluating Missouri Farm Bureau's overall service capabilities and performance.

 Missouri Farm Bureau Car Insurance Industry Customer Satisfaction Ratings